helemanc/helemanc.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Repositories I've built or contributed to, covering a range of projects and collaborations in AI and computer science #Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
-nav_order: 4
+nav_order: 2
 ---

 {% if site.data.repositories.github_users %}